-38 This is because any second tier complaint handler who handles complaints on behalf of an organisation we can investigate is taking administrative action on behalf of that organisation.
+36 This is because any second tier complaint handler who handles complaints on behalf of an organisation we can investigate is taking administrative action on behalf of that organisation.
 We therefore must give that organisation the opportunity to comment.

-40 1993 Act, section 11
+38 1993 Act, section 11

-- 3.90 The caseworker should send the proposal to investigate to the organisation complained about and ask for it to be forwarded to the named person.
-(Policy requirement) Where needed, they should check in advance that the named person still works there. - 3.91 In instances where an individual or organisation are named in the complaint, but their details are unknown, the caseworker should contact the organisation complained about to find out if they are still an employee.
+- 3.91 The caseworker should record on Dynamics 365 anyone mentioned in the complaint as a named person who meets this definition.
+(Policy requirement) This applies in both health and parliamentary cases and includes the actions of any administrative staff complained about as well as those of clinical professionals.
+A named 'person' could also consist of an organisation such as a company or partnership.
+(For example, a company carrying out work on behalf of an organisation in jurisdiction.)
+If unsure, our default position should be to include the individual or organisation as a named person to ensure we meet our legal obligations.
+(Policy requirement) - 3.92 The caseworker should send the proposal to investigate to the organisation complained about and ask for it to be forwarded to the named person.
+(Policy requirement) Where needed, they should check in advance that the named person still works there. - 3.93 In instances where an individual or organisation are named in the complaint, but their details are unknown, the caseworker should contact the organisation complained about to find out if they are still an employee.
 If the named person is a clinician they should also ask for details of their position at the organisation and details of any professional registration.
 If these details cannot be established then a record should be made on Dynamics 365.
-(Policy requirements) - 3.92 Our letter must make it clear that the named person's actions will specifically be investigated and that they have their own opportunity to comment on the allegations made.
-(Policy requirement) They should also be invited to contact us directly if they wish to discuss the complaint further. - 3.93 We should make all reasonable efforts to trace a named person to give them the opportunity to comment.
+(Policy requirements) - 3.94 Our letter must make it clear that the named person's actions will specifically be investigated and that they have their own opportunity to comment on the allegations made.
+(Policy requirement) They should also be invited to contact us directly if they wish to discuss the complaint further. - 3.95 We should make all reasonable efforts to trace a named person to give them the opportunity to comment.
 For example, we should consider contacting the last known employer of the named person, or their professional organisation, and ask them for the named persons contact details.
 However, if we cannot do so (within a reasonable time) we may proceed without having a response from the named person.
 This decision should be taken on a case by case basis and taking into account all relevant circumstances, including the seriousness of the allegations made against the named person.
-(Policy requirements) - 3.94 Template proposal to investigate letters are available on Dynamics 365.
+(Policy requirements) - 3.96 Template proposal to investigate letters are available on Dynamics 365.